AuthJourM3C/basketball_audio_event_detection/README.md

 # Detection and recognition of basketball audio events
-This repository contains a Python script(nn_thesis_final_draft) for Audio Event Detection (AED) using Artificial Neural Networks (ANN) and Convolutional Neural Networks (CNN).
+This repository contains a Jupyter Notebook interactive document (nn_thesis_final_draft) for Audio Event Detection (AED) using Artificial Neural Networks (ANN) and Convolutional Neural Networks (CNN).
 The pipeline includes data loading, preprocessing, model preparation, training, and testing.

 ## Model Preparation
 This section prepares the data for model training.
 It includes data augmentation, feature extraction, frame labeling, window creation, window labeling, and feature selection.